RezaYM/rezaym.github.io/_pages/Intro_to_DL_ML.md

 Of course, these cannot be counted as a comprehensive source in the discussed subjects, but they are a good starting point for delving into the materials.

 We are engineers, and the spirit of these writings is to provide a just "what-is-needed-to-know?" type of source with the objective of using the materials in a given engineering application.
 So, I will just state the things which are needed.
-For example, on this page, I am only stating the essential knowledge of Linear Algebra needed for simple machine learning and deep learning problems.
+For example, on [this page](https://rezaym.github.io/DLML/Linear_Algebra), I am only stating the essential knowledge of Linear Algebra needed for simple machine learning and deep learning problems.

-Basic math knowledge
-First I will provide some introductory materials about the underlying mathematics of the problems we are focusing on:

-The basic Linear Algebra knowledge needed can be found here.
-If you have passed classes in linear algebra or linear programming you may skip this section.